renatomaia/coutil/README.md

 end)
 ```

-This coroutine awaits on a [channel](doc/manual.md#channels) for any partial histograms published by the workers on channels with name `"histogram"`,
+This coroutine awaits on a [channel](doc/manual.md#channels) for any histograms published by the workers,
 and sums them to produce the final result.
-The use of this another thread is important to process the results as soon as they are published,
+The use of this other thread is important to process the results as soon as they are published,
 independently from the code we will run in the main chunk.

-Notice that after the coroutine sums all the 100 expected partial histograms,
+Notice that after the coroutine sums all the 100 expected histograms,
 it resizes the thread pool to remove all its threads.
 This allows the tasks to be destroyed and the pool to be terminated.
 Without this,
 the script would hang indefinitely waiting for the tasks to terminate.

 Finally,
-we can start to signal the workers to produce as much histograms as we require by using a [channel](doc/manual.md#channels) with name `"start"`:
+we can start to signal the workers to produce as much histograms as we require by using a [channel](doc/manual.md#channels):

 ```lua
 local startch<close> = channel.create("start")